brendanjodowd/CSO/README.md

 ```

 ### Note on Dates
 CSO data often contains a time variable, such as 'Month', 'Quarter' or 'Year'.
-The function `get_cso()` converts 'Month' to type date, and 'Year' to type numerical.
+The function `get_cso()` converts 'Month' to type date (the first day of that month), and 'Year' to type numerical.
 The variable 'Quarter' comes in as a string, and is of the form (e.g.) `2010Q1`.

 ### Licensing and Maps